Shopify: Technology

 Shopify was initially built on Ruby on Rails in 2004, using a single MySQL instance.
 In 2014, Shopify introduced sharding to distribute Shopify to multiple databases.
 Over the years, Shopify later moved to fully isolated instances.

 Shopify maintains Hydrogen, an open-source headless JavaScript stack created in 2021, for its client-facing storefront applications.
 Developers are able to deploy their Hydrogen applications to Oxygen, Shopify's managed hosting and content delivery network.
 Hydrogen is built on top of the React library for client-side JavaScript, and Remix for its server-side routing capabilities.

-In 2025 Shopify announced that over the last five years it had migrated all of its apps to React Native so that the same code could be employed for all client platforms.
+In 2025, Shopify announced that over the last five years it had migrated all of its apps to React Native so that the same code could be employed for all client platforms.
+In their 2026 earnings call Shopify mentioned that their new AI search features is responsible for improving shopping conversion and boosting sales.

 Shopify App Store

-Shopify launched its app store on June 2, 2009.
+Shopify launched an app store on June 2, 2009.
 By 2024, the app store had over 10,000 apps available.
 As of 2021, a typical Shopify merchant used six apps to manage their business and, in 2020, Shopify app partners collectively earned over $230 million on the platform.

-The app store enables merchants to extend their store’s functionality across a wide range of categories, including: